 The Isle of Sky

 This is one of the largest ones in Scotland.
 Its rocky slopes provide some of the most dramatic mountain scenery in the entire country.
 The public and the private sector are widely developed on the island so finding a job isn’t very difficult in the summer.
 However, since a lot of the economy is based on tourism, many of the jobs are seasonal.
 This leads to a bit higher unemployment rate than the rest of the country.
-The Gaelic language is widely used on the isle, so you better have some understanding and at least basic speaking skills if you decide to move there.
+The Gaelic language is widely used on the island, so you better have some understanding and at least basic speaking skills if you decide to move there.

 Cities and places you should avoid